vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 [^1]: We know Satan was Eve’s tempter because Revelation calls him “that old serpent” {% rf 'Revelation 12:9; 20:2' %}.

-## What word best summarizes God’s law?
+## What can rebellion against rest progress into?

+Besides bringing unrest, rebellion against God's *sabbatismos* can mature into something the rebel never expected.
+Sin is effective because it does not immediately reveal the horror and depths of its depravity, but the sweet-smelling, brightly-colored fruit always contains the sting of death underneath.
+Lucifer was the first to experience and succumb to the deceptive power of sin.
+Before we examine the progression of rebellion, however, we must first learn something about God's law.

-Ten Commandments can be summarized as loving God supremely and loving others as ourselves:
+The Ten Commandments are far-reaching, but they can be summarized as loving God supremely and loving others as ourselves:

 >37 Jesus said unto him, Thou shalt *love the Lord thy God* with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt *love thy neighbour* as thyself.
 On these two commandments hang all the law and the prophets.
 {% ct 'Matthew 22:37-40' %}